anthony-aylward/academic-bullying/index.md

-Over the past two years (2018-2020) a conversation about [academic bullying](https://en.wikipedia.org/wiki/Workplace_bullying_in_academia#cite_note-6) has developed rapidly in the scientific media.
+Over the past two years (2018-2020) a conversation about [academic bullying](https://en.wikipedia.org/wiki/Workplace_bullying_in_academia#cite_note-6) has developed rapidly in academic science.
 Some activists claim that such bullying is widespread in the scientific community and under-studied.
 Behaviors fitting at least one definition of bullying have occurred before in the BISB program, so BISB students would do well to pay attention to these developments.